Select an item below for more information:

 At this difficult time, children and the parents or adults who are helping them can receive assistance and support from the Child Victim/Witness Program.
-Initial meetings with a child may take place in the child’s home.
 To obtain the above services, you can contact your local Provincial Victim Services office.
 You can also download our brochure Counselling for Children Who Witness Intimate Partner Violence (PDF).

 To learn more about going to court as a child victim/witness, you may want to refer to the following web sites: for young children and for youth.

 If you have been a victim of a violent crime committed in Nova Scotia, the Criminal Injuries Counselling Program may be able to pay for professional counselling services to help you deal with trauma resulting from the crime.

 You may receive counselling if you have been a victim of a violent criminal offence such as physical assault, sexual assault, or robbery.
 The immediate family of a person who has been murdered may also receive counselling.
 Counselling may also be awarded if you were personally injured while trying to stop someone from committing a crime.